|Custody Data (1997-Present)

 [ Excel file ]

-- Minority youth accounted for 43% of the U.S. juvenile population and 68% of juveniles in custody in 2010.
+- Minority youth accounted for 43% of the U.S. juvenile population and 68% of juveniles in residential placement in 2010.

 - Minorities accounted for 68% of juveniles committed to public facilities nationwide; a proportion nearly twice their proportion in the juvenile population.